DIYcrap/LogPusher/README.md

 # LogPusher
-Program for automatic uploading of adil files to QRZ.com The program is created by LB0MG at DIYcrap
+A Visual Studio C# Program for automatic uploading of adil files to QRZ.com.
+The program is created by LB0MG at DIYcrap